usnistgov/OSCAL/docs/content/concepts/identifier-use/_index.md

 #### Human-Oriented

 A [*human-oriented*](#human-oriented) identifier supports readability and use by human consumers.
-OSCAL implements [*human-oriented*](#human-oriented) identifiers as [`token`](/reference/datatypes/#token) data types, which are non-colonized names.
+OSCAL implements [*human-oriented*](#human-oriented) identifiers as [`token`](/reference/datatypes/#token) data types.
 For example, control identifiers in a catalog may use a nomenclature that is familiar to the intended audience, allowing them to quickly determine what security control is being referred to, simply by its identifier value.

 The [OSCAL XML Reference Index](/reference/latest/complete/xml-index/#/@id) and [OSCAL JSON Reference Index](/reference/latest/complete/json-index/#/id) provide a comprehensive listing of the [*human-oriented*](#human-oriented) IDs in the core OSCAL models.
 References to these IDs are typically named according to the referenced object type (e.g., control) followed by “-id”, as seen here in the [XML Reference Index](/reference/latest/complete/xml-index/#/@control-id) (and likewise [JSON Reference Index](/reference/latest/complete/json-index/#/control-id) in the JSON reference index).